ChicagoCHEC Research Fellows Program 2018

 - Be a U.S. citizen or permanent resident to receive the $3600 stipend.
 Students that are U.S. Citizens or permanent residents are eligible to receive the stipend.

-- Be a rising sophomore, junior, senior, or student-at-large at Northeastern Illinois University, University of Illinois at Chicago, or Northwestern OR be enrolled at least half-time at one of the City Colleges of Chicago or one of the Community/Junior Colleges in the Chicago metropolitan area.
+- Be a rising sophomore, junior, or senior, at Northeastern Illinois University, University of Illinois at Chicago, or Northwestern OR be enrolled at least half-time at one of the City Colleges of Chicago or one of the Community/Junior Colleges in the Chicago metropolitan area.

 - Intend to apply to graduate or professional school.
 Community college students must intend to apply to a four year college.